By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Getting There

 Nyanga is usually visited at the beginning or end of a tour of the Eastern Highlands.
-The park is located 260km/162mi east of Harare and the drive takes about 4 hours*. *Driving times are only a rough indication.
+The park is 260km/162mi east of Harare and the drive takes about 4 hours*. *Driving times are only a rough indication.
 You should always consider the possibility of significant delays.

 Health & Safety